 And his reviews, arts journalism, essays and poetry have appeared in a wide range of publications, including the NZ Listener, the Dominion Post, Landfall Journal, Landfall Review Online and Poetry New Zealand Yearbook.
 He performs his poems with the spoken word/song outfit Waiata and the Word.
 The troupe recorded its album This ‘I’ in 2011: https://waiata-and-theword.bandcamp.com/ and in 2018 (not long after Lindsay’s mother died) assembled to record Between Worlds https://youtu.be/i6lpT7doWCg

 He is currently compiling a book of poems and completing a family memoir/travelogue entitled My Mother Was Mrs Central Otago.
-Parts of the memoir have appeared in Phantom Billstickers Cafe Reader: In My Mother’s House in Vol 6 and The Image of Ju Lye in Vol 11.
+Parts of the memoir have appeared in Phantom Billstickers Cafe Reader: In My Mother’s House in Vol 6 and a fragment from The Image of Ju Lye in Vol 11.